Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 It's such a spirited opening for the stages, agree?
 Not only is there the sensation of adventure and battle, there’s also the implicit message that you’re being rewarded.

 It certainly gets you high and ready for more shooting.
-I'd share that when playing this as a teen, I bobbed my head every time those two notes came.
+I'd share that when playing this as a teen, I bobbed my head every time those two notes sounded.
 It was my pat on my own back.

 PS: Tabidachi means “departure” or “setting off” in Japanese.